bowmanjd/pstalk/slides/slides.md

 <!--

+There are some good books as well.
 I am currently reading this now and find I am learning new things in every chapter.
 But it is designed to be hospitable for those that have no programming experience.

 -->